-- At the federal level, consider encouraging your senators to support funding for nation’s cultural endowments at the level set by the House Interior Appropriations Subcommittee.
+- Encourage your senators to support funding for nation’s cultural endowments at the level set by the House Interior Appropriations Subcommittee.
 Its FY 22 appropriations bill provides $201 million each for the National Endowment for the Humanities and the National Endowment for the Arts.
 This reflects an increase of $33.5 million for each agency.
 The nation’s creative economy equals 4.5 percent of gross domestic product, contributing more to the national economy than the construction, transportation, travel, tourism, mining, utilities, and agriculture industries.
 Not only is the cultural sector crucial for economic recovery, but it also strengthens communities and builds civic ties.